tehacko/marian-courses-website-legacy-nextjs/README.md

-# Older Version of Marian Courses in Next.js
+# A Branch Version of Marian Courses in Next.js using SQLite DBs